brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.6.37.1 =
-- Fix: Navigation Menu - Dropdown menu now extends to full width when the navigation menu container is set to full width.
+- Fix: Navigation Menu - The dropdown menu now extends to full width when the navigation menu container is set to full width.

 = 1.6.37 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.23 version.